alakaganaguathoork/uni-test-task/README.md

     sudo: If sudo is running in a container, you may need to adjust the container configuration to disable the flag.
     ```

-2. `max_scrape_size` was increased in order to overcome too 'noisy' spam2000 app [./helm/charts/vmstack/values.yaml:37](./helm/charts/vmstack/values.yaml#L37)
+2. `max_scrape_size` was increased in order to overcome too 'noisy' spam2000 app [./helm/charts/vmstack/values.yaml:35](./helm/charts/vmstack/values.yaml#L35)

-ja4nRJyqMcYlFJ7j
+3. Few lables were dropped from `` metric to make it less cardinal in job `spam` [./helm/charts/vmstack/values.yaml:37-39](./helm/charts/vmstack/values.yaml#L37-39)